Min-Max Connected Multiway Cut: Hardness Results

 Given $n$ positive integers $a_1,\ldots,a_n$ with total sum $2B$, we want to check whether they can be partitioned into two subsets, each summing to $B$.
 For each $i\in[n]$, we create a tree $\tau_i$ with a non-terminal vertex $v_i$ and six terminals, with edge weights as shown in Figure~\ref{fig:np-hardness-k=2}.
 Finally, we add two terminals $t_1, t_2$, and connect them with each non-terminal $v_i$ with an edge of weight zero.

-Note that $K_{2,n}$ has tree-width two, and attaching disjoint trees to it does not increase it.
-Thus, the resulting graph has tree-width two.
+Note that $K_{2,n}$ has treewidth two, and attaching disjoint trees to it does not increase it.
+Thus, the resulting graph has treewidth two.
 By construction, it is clearly a bipartite planar graph.